- Why company size is so important in business acquisition

 - How Acquira’s equity fund can help you close on safer deals

-When it comes to acquiring a business, one of the most powerful tools you will have is your investment thesis.
+When acquiring a business, your investment thesis is one of the most powerful tools you will have.

 An investment thesis is a set of rules that defines what you will and won't invest in.
 In terms of acquisition entrepreneurship, a properly defined investment thesis will ensure you know what type of business to look for and where to look for it.

-This facet of your business search is so important that we spend a lot of time on it in our training.
-In fact, there are 18 lessons in our Accelerator Program that will help you fine-tune your unique investment thesis.
+This facet of your business search is so important that we spend much time on it in our training.
+There are 18 lessons in our Accelerator Program that will help you fine-tune your unique investment thesis.
 First, we teach you how to define your geographical search.
-Then we walk you through how to determine which industries to look at.
+Then, we walk you through determining which industries to look at.
 Finally, we talk about the size of the deal you should pursue.

 Many people overlook this last aspect of the process.
-We’ve seen many Acquisition Entrepreneurs (AEs) buy businesses that were either too small or too big, and their experience ends up suffering as a result.
+We've seen many Acquisition Entrepreneurs (AEs) often suffer when buying businesses that are either too small or too big.

 First, you'll need to familiarize yourself with our proprietary SBA model calculator.
 Please make a copy of this and review the Instructions sheet, which also links to a video overview that walks you through the model.